LuDeutri/ws281x_stm32/README.md

 + 50 KB RAM: 1,709 Leds (ws2811: 5,127 Leds)

 WS2811 use one controller for 3 Leds.
 Thats the reason why you can use 3x more leds.
 In ws281x.h NUM_LED must be the total number of the leds.
 It doesnt matter if ws2811 or 12 is used.
-The right number ob controller is calculated in ws281x_init().
+The right number of controller is calculated in ws281x_init().

 ## To use this libary in your project you have to do following steps: